wp-plugins/secsign/readme.txt

 == Changelog ==
 = 1.0.6 =
 * Fixed a problem with some redirect urls
+* Use of SecSign ID JS API [GitHub - ](https://github.com/SecSign/secsign-js-api) for automatically login
 * The login will now automatically continue after you selected the access pass on your smartphone.
 No need to click the OK button.
 * Added new installer icons
 * Fixed a problem on multisites which could allow a password-based login, although the password-based login was deactivated for this user.